Walia ibex

-The walia ibex (Capra walie, Amharic: ዋልያ wālyā) is an vulnerable species of ibex.
-It is sometimes considered a subspecies of the Alpine ibex.
-Threats against the species include habitat loss, poaching, and restricted range; only about 500 individuals survived in the mountains of Ethiopia, concentrated in the Semien Mountains, largely due to past poaching and habitat depletion.
+The Walia ibex (Capra walie, Amharic: ዋልያ wālyā) is a vulnerable species of ibex.
+It is sometimes considered an endemic subspecies of the Alpine ibex.
 If the population were to increase, the surrounding mountain habitat would be sufficient to sustain only 2,000 ibex.
-The adult walia ibex's only known wild predator is the hyena.
+The adult Walia ibex's only known wild predators are the hyena and leopard.
 However, young ibex are often hunted by a variety of fox and cat species.
-The ibex are members of the goat family, and the walia ibex is the southernmost of today's ibexes.
-In the late 1990s, the walia ibex went from endangered to critically endangered due to the declining population.
-The walia ibex is also known as the Abyssinian ibex.
+The ibex are members of the goat family, and the Walia ibex is the southernmost of today's ibexes.
+In the late 1990s, the Walia ibex went from endangered to critically endangered due to the declining population.
+The Walia ibex is also known as the Abyssinian ibex.

-Given the small distribution range of the Walia ibex in its restricted mountain ecosystem, the presence of a large number of domestic goats may pose a serious threat that can directly affect the survival of the population.
+Given the small distribution range of the Walia ibex in its restricted mountain ecosystem, the presence of many domestic goats may pose a serious threat that can directly affect the population's survival.